webcraftniray/frontend-vue-test/README.md

 ## Task:

+- Download Postman (this will help with the API Credentials)
 - Install the package
 - Create a new Nuxt page
 - Pull in your preferred Frontend CCS component library (Read the docs on how to do this using the Nuxt config file)
 - Use the ContentFul credentials supplied via email to connect to the ContentFul API
 - Call in the blogs via the API and present them on the page you created - i.e. a blog list page.
 - Create a link to the single blog layout with links back to the list layout page.
+- Create a pull request to submit your changes.